Zapopan: History

-From 1160 to 1325, numerous Zapotec, Nahua, and Maya families migrated into this area from the south, with many settling in the Profundo Arroyo area.
-These first settlers eventually mixed among themselves as well as with newcomers such as Aztecs, and later eventually became known as Tecos.
-Many small shrines called cues were built here, mainly to worship the sun, although the primary deity was a god-child called Teopiltzintli, or the corn god.
+Between 1160 and 1325, groups including Zapotec, Nahua, and Maya peoples migrated into the Zapopan area from the south, particularly around the Profundo Arroyo.
+Over time, these groups intermingled with later arrivals such as the Aztecs.
+The Tecuexes were the dominant local group, and these individuals are known as "Tecos".
+The area contained small shrines, called cues, mainly built to worship the sun.
+Teoplitzintli, associated with maize, was a principal deity.

-When the Spanish arrived, Tzapopan had become a fairly large settlement, but in decline due to wars with various surrounding nomadic tribes.
-It was subject to the dominion of Atemajac, also called Tlatoanazgo, which itself was subject to the Hueytlatoanazgo of Tonalá.
+By the time of the Spanish arrival, Tzapopan had grown into a fairly large settlement, although it was in decline due to wars with various surrounding nomadic tribes.
+The settlement fell under the authority of the Atemajac, also called Tlatoanazgo, which itself was subject to the Hueytlatoanazgo of Tonalá.

-In 1530, this area was subdued by Nuño de Guzmán, but the Spanish did not settle in Zapopan until 1541 due to the Mixtón War.
-That year, Francisco de Bobadilla, encomendero of Tlatltenango, moved 130 Indians from his lands to repopulate Zapopan and lessen the chance of uprising after the war.
-Accompanying them was an image of Our Lady of the Conception, which had traveled to areas like Zacatecas as part of evangelization efforts.
-This statue would eventually take on the name of Our Lady of Zapopan.
-The sanctuary for this image was begun in 1689.
+In 1530, the area was conquered by Nuño de Guzmán, however the Spanish did not settle in Zapopan until 1541 due to the Mixtón War.
+That year, Francisco de Bobadilla, encomendero of Tlatltenango, relocated approximately 130 Indigenous people from his lands to repopulate Zapopan and partly to stabilize the region after the conflict.
+Accompanying them was a statue of the Virgin Mary.
+The statue had previously traveled to areas such Zacatecas as part of evangelization efforts.
+It would eventually take on the name of "Our Lady of Zapopan," and a sanctuary for the statue began construction in 1689.

 In 1824, Zapopan was named as the seat of one of the 26 departments of the newly created state of Jalisco.
 When the departments were reorganized in 1837, it retained its status as a seat.
 In 1873, General Ramón Corona fought against rebel forces led by Manuel Lozada "El Tigre de Álica" at Rancho de la Mojonera.

 In 1979, Pope John Paul II visited the Basilica of Our Lady of Zapopan.